-This story stars 13-year-old Joey Willis, who is used to being left out of conversations.
-She’s been deaf since the age of 6 and Joey’s mother has never allowed her to lean sign language.
-She strains to read the lips of those around her, but often fails.
+Thirteen-year-old Joey Willis is used to being left out of conversations.
+She’s been deaf since the age of six, and Joey’s mother has never allowed her to learn sign language.
+She strains to read the lips of those around her but often fails.

-After 22 years of reading it’s rare that I get to read about a subject that I haven’t read about before I’ve read so many books about so many things.
+After 22 years of reading, I rarely find a story about a subject I haven’t read about before.
+I have read so many books about so many things.
 I did read a graphic novel about Cece, a girl who was deaf, ‘El Deafo’ by Cece Bell.
 But unlike Cece, Joey wasn’t given as much help and lost her hearing in a terrible way.

-This book was written by Ginny Rorby, the same women who wrote ‘How to Speak Dolphin’ a great book that I’ve reviewed before.
+This book is written by Ginny Rorby, the same woman who wrote ‘How to Speak Dolphin’, a great book that I’ve reviewed before.
 Ginny Rorby writes again about a kid with a parent who wants their kid to magically be normal.
-Joey’s mom, Ruth, is the worst kind of parent a kid with a difference can have; the kind of parent who is embarrassed by their kid’s difference and wants to hide it even if it means not helping their kid.
-Ruth doesn’t want Joey to learn to sign and gets angry anything someone brings it up.
-She thinks by keeping Joey from signing she’s helping her be normal and blend in.
+Joey’s mom, Ruth, is the worst kind of parent a kid with a difference can have.
+The type of parent who is embarrassed by their kid’s difference and wants to hide it even if it means not helping their kid.
+Ruth doesn’t want Joey to learn to sign and gets angry whenever someone brings it up.
+She thinks by keeping Joey from signing, she’s helping her be normal and blend in.
 That’s ridiculous!
-If her daughter can’t communicate with people how is she going to get through life?!
+If her daughter can’t communicate with people, how will she get through life?!